zhmcclient/python-zhmcclient/docs/development.rst

 This section covers all variants of new versions:

 * Starting a new major version (Mnew.0.0) based on the master branch
-* Starting a new minor version (M.Nnew.0) based on the master branch
+* Starting a new minor version (M.Nnew.0) based on the master branch or based on an earlier stable branch
 * Starting a new update version (M.N.Unew) based on the stable branch of its minor version